When you're computation-bound, what are your options?

 Python isn’t known for it’s speed.
-It has a purposefully dumb interpreter which is get blown out of the water, both in throughput, memory consumption and start-up speed, by almost all compiled languages.
+It has a purposefully dumb interpreter which gets blown out of the water (in terms of throughput, memory consumption, and start-up speed) by almost all compiled languages.
 This is usually fine, because you’re just trying to ship a gosh-darned website or quickly whip together a data-cleaning pipeline.
-Typically, other bottlenecks, such as network speed, memory access times, algorithmic approach, ability to scale across multiple machines or user perception take precedence.
+Typically, other bottlenecks, such as network speed, memory access times, algorithmic approach, or the ability to scale across multiple machines take precedence.

 For example, Python has been a computational bottleneck for me when I was implementing Dynamic Time Warping and when developing the Nengo CPU backend.

 Before going wild with alternative interpreters, libraries or even a totally new language, it’s important to make sure you’re using Numpy and Pandas correctly.

 I assume you’ve already seen for yourself how Numpy and Pandas are faster than raw Python code.
 The internals of how they do things faster is outside of the scope of this post.
 Basically, Pandas and Numpy store tables and arrays in a special format which allows for quick access from memory, takes up little space and run super fast in parallel using specialized CPU instructions.

 However, Numpy and Pandas are only fast for certain use cases.
 Specifically, when writing Numpy and Pandas code, it is important to:

 Avoid loops; they’re slow and often unnecessary.

 If you must loop, use built-in iterators, such as

 apply(), instead of iterating over structures.

 Operate on the whole array, series or DataFrame without indexing or iteration.
 This is typically called “vectorisation”.